martis97/LANwhiz/README.md

 LANwhiz
 =======

-Configuration management and monitoring application for Cisco Devices
+Configuration Management and Information Gathering Application for Cisco Devices
 ---------------------------------------------------------------------
 * Works by defining JSON templates with config specifications
 * Web application built in Django 2.1.5